PoisotLab/ms_network_prediction/manuscript.md

-at the moment [Mangal](https://mangal.io/#/) is the most comprehensive open database of published ecological networks [@Poisot2016ManMak], and [GloBI](https://www.globalbioticinteractions.org/about) is an extensive database of realized and potential species interactions [@Poelen2014GloBio].
+at the moment [Mangal](https://mangal.io/#/) is the most comprehensive open database of published ecological networks [@Poisot2016ManMak], and [GloBI](https://www.globalbioticinteractions.org/about) is an extensive database of realised and potential species interactions [@Poelen2014GloBio].
 Developing standard practices in data integration and quality control [@Kissling2018BuiEss] and in next-generation biomonitoring [NGB; @Makiola2020KeyQue] would improve our ability to